-- We are continuing our emphasis on economic development by fully funding the request from our partner, the Lawrence Chamber of Commerce, in the amount of \$195,000 for 2008.
+- Continue our emphasis on economic development by fully funding the request from our partner, the Lawrence Chamber of Commerce, in the amount of \$195,000 for 2008.
 We also continue our investment in the biosciences initiative (\$200,000).
-We have also budgeted \$125,000 in utility department funds (infrastructure enhancement funds) as the 2008 payment for the City's participation in the Kansas Biosciences renovation of the East Hills building. - A change in an administrative policy allows the City to retain \$150,000 in transient guest tax revenue on an annual basis.
-This funding for the Guest Tax Reserve Fund will allow for enhanced participation in economic development efforts related to events, downtown activities and promotions, and other venues that generate sales tax dollars for the community These funds could be used for a variety of tourism promotion and support services; including existing City services for downtown beautification, support for the development of the recent National Heritage Area designation, and other items geared to enhancing our visitation industry. - If the City is successful in the purchase of the Farmland property for an industrial park development opportunity with Douglas County and the Chamber of Commerce, we will have enhanced our toolbox for economic development by having additional land available for future efforts designed to bring good paying jobs to the community.
-However, the budget does not include any general fund expenditures for this item in 2008. - Our "one stop shop" concept is closer to fruition with the merger of the Neighborhood Resources and Planning departments into a Planning and Development Services Department.
+We have also budgeted \$125, 000 in utility department funds (infrastructure enhancement funds) as the 2008 payment for the City's participation in the Kansas Biosciences renovation of the East Hills building. - I am recommending that the City retain \$150,000 in transit guest tax revenue on an annual basis.
+This funding for the Guest Tax Reserve Fund will allow for enhanced participation in economic development efforts related to events, downtown activities and promotions, and other venues that generate sales tax dollars for the community These funds would be used for a variety of tourism promotion and support services; including existing City services for downtown beautification, support for the development of the recent National Heritage Area designation, and other items geared to enhance our visitation industry. - o If the City is successful in the purchase of the Farmland property for an industrial park development opportunity with Douglas County and the Chamber of Commerce, we will have enhanced our toolbox for economic development by having additional land available for future efforts designed to bring good paying jobs to the community.
+We are not recommending any general fund expenditures for this item in 2008. - Our "one stop shop" concept is closer to fruition with the merger of the Neighborhood Resources and Planning departments into a Planning and Development Services Department.
 This merger and other ongoing efforts to improve our development and planning process should reap benefits for our economic development activities.
 We are recommending proceeding with the lease/acquisition of the west wing of the Riverfront Mall contingent upon negotiation of a successful agreement.
 Our first phase would be the renovation use of the middle floor for the "one-stop-shop." - Additional efforts such as the downtown sprinkler program (designed to protect the valuable historical asset of downtown from a devastating fire event), the completion of the downtown waterline and Massachusetts Street overlay project, and the potential for developing a neighborhood revitalization act to assist property owners downtown with additional resources to rejuvenate their property all serve to contribute to the community's economic development.